Teaching the literary term theme? Read on for some teaching ideas to implement with any novel or short story.

 My children are watching Disney’s “Frozen” as often as I will allow them.
 I watched “Beauty and the Beast” constantly when I was younger, so I realize the comfort of watching a movie numerous times.
 They probably don’t realize they are learning the literary term theme.
 Looking at movies from youth is one way to study theme; here are some more.

-Older students have such movies as well, ones that are classroom appropriate and applicable to literary terms.
+Older students have “clean” movies from childhood, ones that are classroom appropriate and applicable to literary terms.

 Disney movies have themes and using them is a great way to relate the concept to students.
 What’s worked for me is to have students run through a few movies with their themes:

 - “Cinderella”: Be kind to others.

 - “Beauty and the Beast”: Don’t change for other people.

 Older students will provide examples of more complex movies, but the entire class may not have seen those.
 Plus – with ‘younger aged’ movies, students can see that they’ve understood theme from a younger age; they just maybe didn’t realize it.
 The simplistic themes can give them confidence.

 And when they don’t agree with or like these themes – that’s when they realize that they can debate the theme of the advanced novel the class is reading.

 Brainstorm common themes

 Sometimes students confuse an author’s “subject” with the story’s “theme.”
 A theme encompasses more of a statement, a human or universal truthiness.
 Look at common themes – often ones from childhood stories.